tkelman/GLUT.jl/README.md

 glutMainLoop
 ```

-In a Julia-GLUT code, one would write:
+In Julia-GLUT code, one would write:

 ```julia
 glutinit